• Skip to primary navigation

 Pickpocketing is probably the most common issue tourists face in France, especially in busy spots like major train stations or crowded attractions such as the Eiffel Tower or the Louvre.

 Thieves are quick and often work in teams, so stay alert.
 The golden rule is never to open your bag in crowded spaces.
 Keep it zipped and close to your body – ideally worn in front – and avoid flashing cash, phones, or expensive jewelry.
-It’s a good idea to wear a crossbody bag or money belt in busy areas.

 Be Smart on Public Transport